Equidistant-403/equidistant/shared/developer-documentation.md

 # How to add new tests.
-Are there any naming conventions/patterns to follow when naming test files?
-Is there a particular test harness to use?
 ## Frontend
 Test files are named after the file they are testing.
 For example, there are tests for `App.tsx` in the `App.test.tsx` file.
 Tests in the files can be written inside of a wrapper function that looks like this.